 CHS supports several options for students to take college-level courses.
-It is important for students who may be thinking about dual-enrollment opportunities or taking college courses to have a discussion with their counselor prior to enrolling into a program.
+It is important for students who may be thinking about dual-enrollment opportunities, college in the high school courses, or taking a college course(s) on a campus setting, speak with their counselor or grade level principal about opportunities and programs.